Natalie de la Rosa

 Natalie de la Rosa (born 22 September 2010) is an American rhythmic gymnast.
 She represents the United States in international competitions.
-She is a silver medalist in team and bronze in hoop at Junior World Championships and a two-time (2024, 2025) Junior Pan American all-around champion.
+She is a silver medalist in team and bronze in hoop of the 2025 Junior World Championships and a two-time (2024, 2025) Junior Pan American all-around champion.

 Personal life

 De la Rosa began gymnastics at age four.
 A coach suggested that she try rhythmic gymnastics, on account of her back flexibility.
 She has two brothers, Brando and Elliott.